roeezolantz/upstay-exercise-medium/README.md

 ## Instructions [Front-End]

-1. Create the feed page displaying all the reservations from the database on load of the application as describe in the preview mocks above.
+1. Create the feed page displaying all the reservations from the database on load of the application as describe in the preview mocks above. no need for pagination! all the data should be rendered endlessly to the page.

 2. Activate the `filter input by uuid`: on every keystroke the feed should be refresh if there is any match with the reservation uuid, this filter is dynamic client side only!